Find Affordable College Courses

 #232 in Popularity (Master's)

-The following table lists how many American Sign Language graduations there were in 2020-2021 for each degree level.
+The following table lists how many american sign language graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-People with careers related to ASL were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, asl majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for ASL Majors